An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Introduction

-Sparse channel estimation can be posed as a compressed sensing reconstruction problem \cite{donoho-cs}.
-Most literature on compressed sensing and sparse channel estimation employs a grid-based approximation of the model \eqref{cir}, where the estimates of the multipath delays are confined to a discrete set of possible values.
-Commonly, a sample-spaced grid is assumed, i.e., the spacing between the grid points is given by the inverse of the system bandwidth.
-The grid-based approximation results in a leakage effect \cite{beek-channel, taubock-sparsechannel}, which causes the CIR to only be approximately sparse in the grid-based representation \cite{prasad-joint,prasad-joint-mimo}.
+A sparsity-based (or compressed sensing-based) approach can be used to allow for inherent estimation of the number of (virtual) multipath components.
+Most literature on sparsity-based channel estimation \cite{bajwa-sparsechannel, paredes-uwbsparsechannel, berger-underwatersparsechannel, taubock-sparsechannel, lovmand-sparsechannel, prasad-joint, prasad-joint-mimo} employs a grid-based approximation of the CIR model \eqref{cir}, where the multipath delays are confined to a discrete set of possible values.
+When a baud-spaced grid \footnote{In the baud-spaced grid, the distance between adjacent grid points is the reciprocal of the system bandwidth.} is used, we refer to the samples of the CIR \eqref{cir} as channel taps.
+The grid-based approximation results in a leakage effect \footnote{ The compound wireless channel has a representation on the baud-spaced grid obtained by sampling $g(\tau)$.
+This representation is not sparse due to the presence of the RF front-end filter $c(\tau)$ in \eqref{cir} that introduces leakage. } \cite{beek-channel, taubock-sparsechannel} and the vector of channel taps is therefore only approximately sparse \cite{schniter-message, prasad-joint, prasad-joint-mimo}.
+We demonstrate in our numerical investigation that the grid-based approximation impairs the performance of receivers for OFDM systems with large modulation order operating in the high-SNR regime.
 From a compressed sensing point of view the effect of the grid-based approximation can be understood as a basis mismatch \cite{chi-mismatchsensitivity}.

-Many recent works have proposed methods for solving the sparse decomposition problem that arises in compressed sensing without resorting to a grid-based approximation; see for example \cite{hansen-sparse, badiu-valse, shutin-incremental, hu-compressed, candes-towards, bhaskar-atomic}.
-To the authors' best knowledge, these ``off-the-grid'' methods have not previously been applied in the context of sparse channel estimation.
+Recent works on off-grid compressed sensing have proposed methods that could in principle be applied to sparsity-based channel estimation without resorting to the grid approximation.
+These are based on atomic-norm minimization \cite{candes-towards, bhaskar-atomic,pejoski-estimation}, finite rate of innovation \cite{barbotin-fast} or Bayesian inference \cite{hansen-sparse, badiu-valse, shutin-incremental, hu-compressed}.
+While all these methods show good performance, the former two cannot easily be incorporated in an iterative receiver.
+In this paper we show how sparsity-based parametric channel estimation can be incorporated in an iterative receiver by using approximate Bayesian inference.
+Our channel estimation scheme is \textit{sparsity-based} in the sense that a sparsity-promoting prior model is used to achieve inherent estimation of the number of (virtual) multipath components (the vector \bz associated with \eqref{f_z} is sparse) and it is \textit{parametric} in the sense that a parametric channel model is used to design the channel estimator.